 The Sherman PTO is a group of interested parents and staff members.
-The group meets once a month on the second Wednesday at 6:00 p.m. at Sherman School.
+The group meets once a month on Tuesdays at 6:00 p.m. online through Google Meet.
 PTO meetings are set to keep you informed of current school business, district-wide decisions, and standard updates surrounding your child's education and safety issues.
 The meetings also provide parents with a nice forum to share ideas.